Axwabo/SpaceTransit/README.md

 If the player chooses to take control, they must respect the COSMOS signals.
 Overriding automatic actions performed by the ship can lead to catastrophic effects.

-To reverse the ship in manual mode, make sure it's stationary and go into the back module.

 ~~The game will end upon a ship crashing as the system is designed to prevent such conditions.~~ not yet implemented